1986 Atlantic hurricane season: Tropical Depression Three

 The third tropical depression of the season was detected early on July 27 in the open waters of the Atlantic, north of Bermuda.
 While about 180 mi north of the island, the storm was moving northward at 15 mi/h while its maximum sustained winds were about 30 mi/h.
 Later that afternoon, aircraft reconnaissance found no well-defined circulation and the storm's status was reduced from a depression.
 The depression never threatened any land areas.

-Unnumbered Tropical Depression
+Unnumbered tropical depression

 A tropical disturbance was detected on August 4 in the northwestern Gulf of Mexico along the lower Texas coast.
 The low-pressure system moved slowly toward land, limiting the system's development.
 On August 5, the system became organized enough to be considered a tropical depression.
 The storm moved inland overnight, dumping several inches of rain over South Texas and causing street flooding in Brownsville and nearby South Padre Island.
 The system caused rainfall up to 4.45 in in some areas but had no major problems attributed to it.
 This storm was not carried as a depression operationally, and thus has no assigned number.